Exploring the Backyard of Exuberant Refuge, half 1

 I like a stock-tank pond, and I like a painted wall.
 So after all I’m loopy for this container pond inside a painted concrete wall.

-“Each little bit of this backyard is do-it-yourself,” say Daniel and Jeff, together with many painted concrete pillars that elevate pots and backyard artwork.
-“Design purists beware!” they warn.
-“In case you see something remotely tasteful, we guarantee you it’s purely coincidental.
+little bit of this backyard is do-it-yourself,” say Daniel and Jeff, together with many painted concrete pillars that elevate pots and backyard artwork.
+“Design purists beware!” warn.
+“In case see something remotely tasteful, we guarantee you it’s purely coincidental.
 Now in its thirty third outrageous 12 months, this can be a collector’s backyard through which the wild and wacky vegetation have taken over the asylum.”

-Common readers know that I’m not a plant nerd.
+readers know that I’m not a plant nerd.
 I like vegetation, however what attracts me to a backyard shouldn’t be a novel assortment of them however moderately the general feeling a backyard evokes, its creativity and spirit.
 And that’s what I am keen on about this backyard — its playful and inventive spirit.

 Expressiveness is the factor that’ll seize you, each time.
 So gardeners, take a lesson from Daniel and Jeff, and don’t be afraid to DIY your backyard and indulge no matter loopy factor thrills you!